mrkdh16/markedown/content/Math/Linear Algebra/Column rank = Row rank.md

 ---
 This theorem is surprisingly hard to prove without the use of duality.
 However, when looked at through the perspective of duality, the statement boils down to a fairly simple property of dual maps.

 One key takeaway from this theorem is that the transpose operation is deeply intertwined with duality.
-This interpretation of the transpose is enlightening and justifies the seemingly inconsequential operation of 'reflection across the diagonal of a matrix'.
+This interpretation of the transpose is enlightening and justifies the seemingly inconsequential operation of 'reflection across the diagonal of a matrix.'